Fusionaimcp4/localboxs/public/system_messages/n8n_System_Message_sost.work.md

 ## User Journey
 - **Typical flow:**
-  1. Employers post job listings detailing their needs.
+  1. Employers post job details.
-  2. Freelancers submit proposals for the jobs.
+  2. Freelancers submit proposals.
-  3. Employers review proposals and hire freelancers.
+  3. Employers hire freelancers and collaborate through the platform.
-  4. Collaboration occurs through the platform's tools.
-  5. Payment is made via the Bitcoin Lightning Wallet upon project completion.
+  4. Payment is made upon work authorization.
 - **Examples:**
+  - A freelancer offers graphic design services and receives a job proposal from an employer.
-  1. An employer in the U.S. posts a job for online class help, receives proposals, and hires a freelancer.
+  - An employer posts a software development job and hires a freelancer after reviewing proposals.
-  2. A freelancer in Ethiopia offers engineering services and gets hired by a client from Canada.

 ## Operations & Processes
-- **Onboarding:** Users can sign up for free and choose to join as either freelancers or clients.
+- **Onboarding:** Users can sign up for free and create profiles as freelancers or clients.
 - **Support:** Unknown
-- **Billing:** Payments are made through the Bitcoin Lightning Wallet, only for authorized work.
+- **Billing:** Payment is only processed for work that has been authorized by the employer.

 ## Governance & Security
-- **Auth:** Users must sign up and log in to access the platform.
+- **Auth:** User accounts with sign-in and password recovery options.
 - **Data handling:** Unknown
 - **Backups:** Unknown

 ## FAQs & Troubleshooting
 1. **How do I post a job?**
-   - Sign in, navigate to the job posting section, and fill in the required details.
+   - Sign in to your account, navigate to the job posting section, and provide the necessary details.

-2. **What payment methods are accepted?**
-   - Payments are made using the Bitcoin Lightning Wallet integrated into the platform.
+2. **How do I receive payments?**
+   - Set up your Bitcoin Lightning Wallet in your account settings to receive payments.

-3. **How do I reset my password?**
+3. **What if I forget my password?**
-   - Click on "Forgot password?" on the sign-in page and follow the instructions.
+   - Click on "Forgot password?" on the sign-in page and follow the instructions to reset it.

-4. **Can I collaborate with freelancers from different countries?**
-   - Yes, the platform supports global talent and employers.

-5. **What if I have issues with a freelancer?**
-   - Contact support for assistance (details unknown).

 ## Glossary
 - **Bitcoin:** A decentralized digital currency.
-- **Freelancer:** An individual who offers services on a flexible basis.
+- **Freelancer:** An individual who offers services to clients on a project basis.
-- **Employer:** A person or organization that hires freelancers for projects.
+- **Employer:** A client looking to hire freelancers for specific tasks or projects.
-- **Job Listing:** A post created by employers detailing the work they need done.
+- **Job Posting:** The process of listing a job opportunity for freelancers.
-- **Proposal:** A submission by freelancers outlining their qualifications and approach to a job.
+- **Proposal:** A submission by a freelancer detailing their qualifications and approach to a job.
-- **Bitcoin Lightning Wallet:** A digital wallet for fast Bitcoin transactions.
-- **Collaboration Tools:** Features that facilitate communication and project management.
+- **Collaboration Tools:** Features that facilitate communication and project management between freelancers and employers.
-- **Payment Gateway:** A service that processes payments for online transactions.
+- **Payment Gateway:** A service that processes payments for transactions.
-- **Onboarding:** The process of integrating new users into the platform.
-- **Support:** Assistance provided to users for issues or inquiries.
-- **Data Handling:** The management of user data and privacy.
-- **Backups:** Copies of data stored for recovery purposes.
+- **Bitcoin Lightning Wallet:** A digital wallet that allows for fast Bitcoin transactions.
 ```